razzius/fish-functions/README.md

 </h3>

-Splits input on whitespace and prints the column indicated.
+Splits stdin on whitespace and prints the column indicated.

 ```fish
 $ echo 1 2 | coln 2